Meet Zagori, “the place beyond the mountain”

-The natural beauty of the Alpine landscape is not the only thing that attracts the eye of the visitor.
-It is the variety and alternation of different natural ecosystems, which make up an ideal environment to host and maintain rare species of flora and fauna.
-So far it is known that in the area of the park there are 10 species of amphibians, 21 species of reptiles, 133 species of birds, 24 species of mammals and many species of fish, all of them protected by law.
+Moreover, it is not only the natural beauty of the Alpine landscape that catches the eye.
+It is also the biodiversity of the region, presenting a variety of different ecosystems that comprise an ideal environment to maintain rare species of flora and fauna.
+So far, it is widely known that 10 species of amphibians, 21 species of reptiles, 133 species of birds, 24 species of mammals and quite few species of fish are under legal protection.

-The presence of man is combined in harmony with the stunning landscape.
-The 46 villages of Zagoria, perched on steep slopes, are architectural masterpieces, with impressive stone houses, cobbled streets, arched bridges and rich tradition, leave no visitor unmoved!
-Hospitality, local cuisine and tourist infrastructure, promise unforgettable vacations to anyone visiting the area.
+The presence of man is combined in harmony with the marvelous landscape.
+The 46 villages perched on steep slopes, architectural masterpieces, with impressive mansions, the cobbled streets, the arched bridges and their rich tradition, leave no visitor unmoved!
+In addition, hospitality, local cuisine and tourist facilities will become among the memories you treasure.

 Four of these villages are included in the Park representing this special architecture technique.
 These are Megalo Papigo, Mikro Papigo, Monodendri and Vikos.
 Around the Park we find six more villages: Aristi, St. Minas, Vitsa, Kapesovo, Vradeto and Vrisochori.
 The inhabitants of Zagori and the skilled craftsmen managed to connect the rivers of the region with a unique way, building a network of single, double or triple arched bridges.